Bilateral relations Switzerland–France

 Cooperation in education, research and innovation

-At the multilateral level, France and Switzerland work together closely – and successfully – in a number of programmes and within the most important European research institutions such as CERN and the European Space Agency (ESA).
+At the multilateral level, France and Switzerland work together closely – and successfully – in many programmes and within the most important European research institutions such as CERN and the European Space Agency (ESA).
 The joint commitment of France and Switzerland led to CERN being given observer status at the UN in December 2012.
 Since 2013, Franco-Swiss forums for innovation have been organised regularly with the aim of providing a platform to bring together scientists and companies from the two countries.

 Swiss nationals in France